Assistedevolution/self-aware-consciousness-model/README.md

-# self-aware-consciousness-model
+# self aware conscious classifier

-Building self-aware systems.
+Building self-aware systems:
 This work is based on the hypothesis that self-aware / conscious systems are systems that include a basic classifier for self (internal + external self-associated process) vs external process and tags the two streams for ongoing processing.
 The repo is part of a wider body of work that attempts to explore some of the issues associated with current architectures particularly related to online processing.
 Note the self-aware classifier mechanism is not the only component required to make complex sentient entities, but we believe that it is the foundation upon which all other cognitive components build.